 - <algorithmType>, string, required field, specifies the algorithm to be used.
 Based on the chosen algorithm, other nodes may be defined: - <algorithmType>full<algorithmType/>.
 Full factorial design.
-If full is specified, no additional nodes are necessary.
-Note: The full factorial design does not have any limitations on the number of dis-
+If full is specified, no additional nodes are necessary. - Note: The full factorial design does not have any limitations on the number of discretization bins that can be used in the <grid> XML node for each <variable> specified. - <algorithmType>2levelFract<algorithmType/>.

-- <algorithmType>2levelFract<algorithmType/>.
 Two-level Fractional-Factorial design.
 If

-21evelFract is specified, the following additional nodes must be specified:
+2levelFract is specified, the following additional nodes must be specified: